Introduction

 Conclusions

-In conclusion, with some simple equipment that the home experimenter obtain, either new or second hand, the fluorescence spectrum of iodine vapour can be recorded and produce similar results to its absorption spectrum.
+In conclusion, with some simple equipment that the home experimenter can obtain, either new or second hand, the fluorescence spectrum of iodine vapour can be recorded and produce similar results to its absorption spectrum.

 References